donsheehy/VoronoiWall/README.md

 Given a set of input points, the example driver will:

 - Generate a Voronoi diagram data structure
-- Generate an STL mesh object encoding the Voronoi vertices
+- Generate an STL mesh object encoding the Voronoi facets
 - Display the Voronoi diagram using matplotlib
 - Optionally, output the mesh to an STL file